misakey/backend/docs/content/concepts/authorization-and-authentication.md

 also make possible silent authentication to get a new access token smoothly.

-Long-lived browser cookies aren't a decent authentication method to ensure the connected user is the owner of the identity, so the corresponding `acr` is 0.
+Long-lived browser cookies aren't a decent authentication method to ensure the connected user is the owner of the identity, still the corresponding `acr` if set accoridng to the authentication method used to generate the session.

-This is based on [Nist Assurance Levels][] specification.

 #### 4.3.3.
 Emailed Code

 Emailed Code method is a randomly generated 6 digits code sent to the user using a external channel.

-To enforce it:
+To enforce it, during the init of the auth flow:
-- `acr_values` query parameter must be set to `1` during auth flow first request.
+- `acr_values` query parameter must be set to `1`.
+- `prompt` query parameter must be set to `login`.

 To perform it:
 - The auth step method name must be: `emailed_code`.